Bien Unido: History

 "Bien Unido" is a Spanish phrase translating to "well united" in English.

 In 1935, two sitios in northern Trinidad were united into one barangay under an executive order and was given the name Bien Unido.

 Then-Barangay Bien Unido had aspired to become a separate municipality since 1965.
 On December 24, 1980, Batas Pambansa Blg.
 93 was passed, providing for the creation of the municipality of Bien Unido comprising the barangay of Bien Unido and certain surrounding barangays in the municipalities of Talibon and Trinidad.
 The creation of the municipality was approved by the majority of voters in a plebiscite on April 7, 1981.

 On June 7, 2017, Gisela Bendong-Boniel, mayor of Bien Unido at that time, was kidnapped and killed, allegedly masterminded by her husband, Board Member Niño Rey Boniel, who was the former mayor of the town.
 Her body was dumped between the waters of Olango Island Group and Mactan.
 Her body has never been found.

 Geography

 Bien Unido is located in the northern part of the island province of Bohol.

 Barangays

+Bien Unido is politically subdivided into 15 barangays.
+Each barangay consists of puroks and some have sitios.

-Bien Unido comprises 15 barangays including the island barangays.
-Of these, only Bilangbilangan Diot and Hingotanan East are classified as rural and the rest are urban.
+Currently, only Barangays Bilangbilangan Diot and Hingotanan East are classified as rural and the rest are urban.